skipperbent/simple-php-router/demo-project/README.md

 ## Notes

-The demo project has it's own `Router` class implementation which extends the `SimpleRouter` class with further functionality such as default exceptionhandlers and middlewares.
+The demo project has it's own `Router` class implementation which extends the `SimpleRouter` class with further functionality.
 This class can be useful adding additional functionality that are required before and after routing occurs or any extra functionality belonging to the router itself.

 In this project we also use our custom router-class to autoload the `routes.php` file from our custom location (`app/routes.php`).